Quality Assurance And Quality Control: Are They Same?

 However, people tend to use the terms of quality assurance and quality check interchangeably.
 This article will delineate in detail the quality assurance definition, quality assurance vs quality control, quality control define and the differences between both these terms.
 In order to have cognizance of the differences, it is crucial to learn the meaning of the names.

 Quality refers to the standards which are deemed to satisfy the customers.
 Generally, the demand for products with good quality is higher.
 The quality integrates meeting the expectations and the requirements of the target audience.
 To meet such standards, the producers should make sure that there are no defects in the products.

 Meaning of Assurance

-Assurance means building confidence in the clients by confirming to the required standards of quality.
+Assurance means building confidence in the clients by confirming the required standards of quality.
 Such assurance will help you to ameliorate your productivity and hence, tantalise a greater target audience towards your business.
 It works as verifiability for the customers to have faith in your products and services.

 Meaning of Control

-Control means paying heed to the established norms, and thus, making sure that your products or services are prepared or delivered according to it.
+Control means paying heed to the established norms, and thus, making sure that your products or services are prepared or delivered according to them.
 Thus, control aims at verifying the results and modifying the careless techniques.

 Quality Assurance definition and Quality Control process

 Quality assurance or QA aims at augmenting the credibility of an organization by maintaining the quality of its products and services.
 So, to maintain quality, it is crucial to prevent defects in the substances.